While in grade school, Uchida Sensei heard of

 At about this same time arrangements were being finalized for Ota Sensei's trip, the Air Force

-Academy cadet who was attending Sensei's classes in Denver approached him asking if he
+Academy cadet who was attending Sensei's classes in Denver approached him and asked if he

 would consider teaching kendo at the Academy.
 Sensei took the proposal seriously; however,

-postponing a final decision until after the Paris World Kendo Championship.
-This decision was
+he postponing a final decision until after the Paris World Kendo Championship.
+This decision

-hastened when conflicts arose that lead to Uchida Sensei's decision to resign from the team.
+was hastened when conflicts arose that lead to Uchida Sensei's decision to resign from the

-With an offer on the table to start a new kendo school and arrangements having been made for
+team.
+With an offer on the table to start a new kendo school and arrangements having been

-Ota Sensei to come from Keishicho, Sensei decided to turn the situation into an opportunity to
+made for Ota Sensei to come from Keishicho, Sensei decided to turn the situation into an

-start kendo at the Air Force Academy.
-March 1985, The United States Air Force Academy
+opportunity to start kendo at the Air Force Academy.
+March 1985, The United States Air

 In 1991, Sensei took a seat as a member of the board of directors of the Kendo Federation of